johannahaha/cc1_portfolio/portfolio_nuxt/content/portfolio/mobility.md

 link: https://ourmobilityinknots.netlify.app
 ---

-# Mapping Cities - Making Cities

-## Our Mobility in Knots

 This projects takes an unusual look at mobility data of Potsdam citizens.
 We developed a way to show mobility in a network format.
 This allows a focus on the mode of transportations and interconnectedness, instead of focussing on paths and distances.

 https://ourmobilityinknots.netlify.app